-Management Discussion and Analysis for the Quarter Ended March 31, 2020
+Management Discussion and Analysis for the Quarter Ended June 30, 2020

-This Management Discussion and Analysis ("MD&A") should be read in conjunction with Aurcana Corporation (referred to herein collectively with its subsidiaries as the "Company" or "Aurcana")'s unaudited condensed interim consolidated financial statements for the three months ended March 31, 2020 and 2019,(the "Unaudited Condensed Interim Consolidated Financial Statements"), and the related notes thereto, which have been prepared in accordance with International Financing Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This quarterly Management Discussion and Analysis ("MD&A") should be read in conjunction with Aurcana Silver Corporation's (formerly Aurcana Corporation) (referred to herein collectively with its subsidiaries as the "Company" or "Aurcana") unaudited condensed interim consolidated financial statements for the six months ended June 30, 2020 and 2019, (the "Unaudited Condensed Interim Consolidated Financial Statements"), and the related notes thereto, which have been prepared in accordance with International Financing Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), as well as the annual audited consolidated financial statements for the year ended December 31, 2019, which are in accordance with IFRS, the related annual MD&A ("2019 MD&A").
 This MD&A contains "forward-looking statements" within the meaning of applicable Canadian securities laws, including, but not limited to, statements regarding the Company's expectations, strategic plans, exploration budgets and mineral resource and mineral reserve estimates.
-The information in this MD&A is current to May 28, 2020.
+The information in this MD&A is current to August 26, 2020.